Date of Birth: 4 February 1938

 Awards: Padma Vibhushan, Sangeet Natak Akademi Award, Kalidas Samman, National Film Award for Best Choreography, Filmfare Award

-His constant attempt to take Kathak to a whole new level fructified when he managed to make people take note of this dance form, not only in India but in the western countries as well.
+His constant attempt to take Kathak to a whole new level fructified when he managed to make people take note of this dance form, not only in India but also in the western countries.
 Introduced to Kathak at a very young age, Birju went on to master the nuances of arguably one of the most difficult classical dances of India.
-Known for his facial expressions and nimble feet movements, Pandit Birju Maharaj is considered as the epitome of Kathak by many.
+Known for his facial expressions and quick feet movements, Pandit Birju Maharaj is considered as the epitome of Kathak by many.

-Birju Maharaj was born into the house of renowned Kathak proponent, Jagannath Maharaj of Lucknow Gharana.
-Birju’s father, popularly known as Achhan Maharaj, spent much of his time teaching young Birju, the fundamentals of Kathak.
-He also accompanied his father to the places where he was invited to exhibit his skills.
+Birju Maharaj was born into the family of the renowned Kathak proponent Jagannath Maharaj of the Lucknow Gharana.
+Birju’s father, popularly known as Achhan Maharaj, spent much of his time teaching young Birju the fundamentals of Kathak.
+Young Birju used to accompany his father to the places where he was invited to exhibit his skills.
 As a result, Birju started learning the dance at a very young age.
 His uncles, Lachhu Maharaj and Shambhu Maharaj, also guided him in learning Kathak.
-In 1947, a catastrophic event struck Birju when he lost his father.
-After the unfortunate demise of Achhan Maharaj, the family moved to Bombay, where Birju continued learning the nuances of Kathak from his uncles.
+In 1947, Birju lost his father; after the unfortunate demise of Achhan Maharaj, the family moved to Bombay, where Birju continued learning the nuances of Kathak from his uncles.
 At the age of thirteen, he was invited to Delhi to teach at Sangeet Bharati.

 Making Delhi his Home

-Birju Maharaj has spent the last several decades of his life in Delhi.
-But for a young boy, moving to Delhi from Lucknow was quite intimidating as mentioned by him in one of his interviews.
-In fact, he has said that he would often get lost in the streets of Delhi until he made Regal Cinema his regular landmark.
+Pandit Birju Maharaj spent the last several decades of his life in Delhi.
+For a young boy, moving to Delhi from Lucknow was quite intimidating as he would often get lost in the streets of Delhi until he made Regal Cinema his regular landmark.
 Young Birju would first travel to Regal Cinema and then find his way back home or to his institute.
-But now, Delhi is pretty much home for him, as he likes to spend much of his time at his home in Lutyens' Delhi.
+But slowly Delhi became his home and he liked spending much of his time at his home in Lutyens Delhi.

 Life as a Teacher